-Everyone can benefit from saving money, but did you know that you can save money by living sustainable?
-Did you know that it is possible to save they money you’ve worked hard to earn while at the same time save the environment, too?
+Everyone can benefit from saving money, but did you know that you can go green and save money?
+Did you know that it is possible to save the money you’ve worked hard to earn while at the same time save the environment, too?

 Does that sound exciting?
 If so, let’s dive into it so that you can be on your way to living more sustainable.

 Tip #1 // Live more sustainable by using what you already have.

 The easiest way to go green and save money is by repurposing what you already have.